etri-edgeai/nn-dist-train/re_id/README.md

 |3DPeS      | 0.5894    | 0.6301    | 0.626   | 0.6545        |
 |iLIDS-VID  | 0.7449    | 0.7347    | 0.7653  | 0.8061        |

+(3) indicates the number of local epoch (which is 3) when running algorithm.